Cesky Krumlov Food

 Address: Chvalšinská 138, 381 01 Český Krumlov

-Restaurant Jelenka is a practical Czech restaurant near the castle-side part of town.
-It works well for lunch because the official town listing notes a lunch menu, outdoor seating, takeaway, card payment, and cyclist-friendly services.
-The setting is less about a themed tavern room and more about a straightforward meal before or after walking around Latrán and the castle area.
-Use it when you want a reliable Czech restaurant outside the tightest lanes around the main square.
+Restaurant Jelenka is a straightforward Czech restaurant near the castle-side part of town.
+Choose it for lunch before or after walking through Latrán and the castle area.
+The setting is less about a themed room and more about getting a reliable Czech meal without returning to the tightest lanes around the main square.

 Řízková restaurace Pivoňka